This chapter should be cited as follows:

 The most common complication with the use of oxytocin is hyperstimulation.
 This can result in fetal compromise and hence, prior to the use of oxytocin, continuous fetal monitoring is required.
 If this occurs, the oxytocin infusion should be immediately reduced or stopped and routine measures for resuscitation should be initiated (position patient in left lateral decubitus).

-A Cochrane review comparing the use of oxytocin alone for induction of labor compared with vaginal prostaglandins concluded that the latter probably increases the chances of vaginal delivery within 24 hours.21
+A Cochrane review comparing the use of oxytocin alone for induction of labor compared with vaginal prostaglandins concluded that the latter probably increases the chances of vaginal delivery within 24 hours.21 - Misoprostol

-Misoprostol is a synthetic PGEanalog, in the form of a tablet that can be administered via oral, vaginal or rectal routes.
+Misoprostol is a synthetic PGE1 analog, in the form of a tablet that can be administered via oral, vaginal or rectal routes.
 It was initially used as a gastric protective agent, but it was found that it caused uterine contractions in early pregnancy.
 It is currently commercially available in the form of a 200 μg tablet.

 A Cochrane review in 2010 of 121 trials concluded that in comparison with placebo, misoprostol achieved more vaginal deliveries within 24 hours.
 However, uterine hyperstimulation, was increased.
 In comparison with PGE2 and oxytocin, misoprostol was associated with less need for epidural analgesia, more vaginal deliveries and more uterine hyperstimulation and meconium stained liquor.
 The need for subsequent oxytocin augmentation after induction with misoprostol was lower.22